BhuwanUpadhyay/jdk-15-features/README.md

 ![Highlight of Jdk 15 Features](Highlight%20of%20JDK%2015%20Features.png)

-Some exciting new features in Java 15 are sealed types, local types.
+Highlighting new features in Java 15 are sealed types, local types.

-On this article, I will go through how to implement new features in your code.

 ### Sealed Types

 Example of sealed classes: